ernzkyj/ernzkyj/README.md

 Charting my journey here: From Food Science to Data Science.   <br>
-After completion of a Data Analytics course at NUS, I realised that I enjoy coding and doing Data viz in general.
-I also completed a Data Engineering bootcamp to better understand the entire data pipeline, which enabled me to better appreciate the flow of data and good practice of database management.
+After completion of a Data Analytics course at NUS, I realised that I enjoy coding and Data viz in general.
+Most recently, I completed a Data Engineering bootcamp to better understand the entire data pipeline, which enabled me to better appreciate the flow of data and good practice of database management.
 I am currently working to improve my Python codes and looking for opportunities in Data Science/Data Engineering/Data Analytics.

 <!---